 Person specification - what type of volunteers are needed?

 You should have good interpersonal and communication skills including a good telephone manner; strong computer literacy skills;be reliable and be able to use your initiative.
 Knowledge of a community language will also be desirable.

 What email address should enquiries and applications be sent to?

 Please send all enquiries and applications to: email@example.com

 Application process - is there any information you would like applicants to provide?

 An up-to-date CV is required from applicants.
-Face to face interviews will be held at the centre.

 Is there a deadline for applications or is this an ongoing opportunity?